-Día de los Muertos Events and Activities
+Día de los Muertos Events in Metro Detroit

-Looking for a fun ways to celebrate the Day of the Dead this year?
+Looking for fun ways to celebrate the Day of the Dead this year?
 Our Día de los Muertos guide is here to help.

-Families in metro Detroit and Ann Arbor celebrate this holiday at a ton of community events and in a wide variety of different ways.
-Here, we’ve rounded up some great Day of the Dead events for 2023.
+Families in metro Detroit celebrate this holiday at a ton of community events and in a wide variety of different ways.
+Here, we’ve rounded up some great Día de los Muertos events in metro Detroit for 2024.

 Ofrendas: Celebrating el Día de Muertos